Skip to main content

 ALT TXT IMG: Terminally ill

-The Interplay between Inflammation and Disease
+The Interplay Between Inflammation and Disease

 Inflammation is closely intertwined with various diseases, contributing to their onset, progression, and resolution.
 It is a complex biological response that occurs when the body’s immune system detects harmful stimuli, such as pathogens, damaged cells, or irritants.
 Inflammatory biomarkers play a crucial role in elucidating this intricate relationship and pave the way for improved diagnosis and treatment strategies.